1930 World Series: Game 1

 The A's managed only five hits off of Grimes in Game 1, but all were for extra bases and each produced a run in five different innings.
 Al Simmons and Mickey Cochrane hit solo home runs for the A's, helping Lefty Grove to a 5–2 win.
 The A's struck first in the bottom of the second when Jimmie Foxx tripled and scored on Bing Miller's sacrifice fly.
 The Cardinals loaded the bases in the third on three straight leadoff singles, then Taylor Douthit's lineout and Sparky Adams's sacrifice fly scored a run each.
 Simmons's home run in the fourth tied the game.
-In the sixth, Max Bishop walked with one out and scored on Foxx's double.
+In the sixth, Max Bishop walked with one out and scored on Jimmy Dykes' double.
 Next inning, Mule Haas tripled with one out and scored on Joe Boley's groundout.
 Cochrane's eighth inning home run gave the A's their last run of the game.